JoshuaMart/HIBP_PasswordList_Slimmer/README.md

 Strongly inspired by [pwnedpw_passfilt](https://github.com/darrellenns/pwnedpw_passfilt) but rewritten in Go.

-On my side (Intel I7 8565U) the conversion takes 54 minutes for the full NTLM hash list and the size increases from about 19GB to about 10GB.
+On my side (Intel I7 8565U) the conversion takes 54 minutes for the full NTLM hash list and the size decrease from about 19GB to about 10GB.

 ## Usage
 Clone the repo or download one of the binaries in the releases.